 Pre-packaged baby led weaning snacks definitely have their place in our life as they are great for quick baby led weaning snacks on the go.
 It can be difficult to constantly have something freshly made available and the following list shows our favourite baby led weaning snacks available in your local supermarket for ease and convenience.

-Giving yoghurt on a preloaded spoon can be a messy business and really, when it is snack time, you want it to be a quick and easy affair.
-I found some yoghurt pouches in Morrisons from The Collective which baby can hold and squeeze into his mouth.
-You can also buy pouches from Amazon and fill them yourself with greek or natural yoghurt and fruit puree if you want to keep it more natural.
+Giving yoghurt on a pre-loaded spoon can be a messy business and really, when it is snack time, you want it to be a quick and easy affair.
+Serenity Kids do some yummy yoghurt pouches which baby can hold and squeeze into his mouth or you could buy these Fill n Squeeze pouches from Amazon and fill them yourself with Greek or natural yoghurt and fruit puree.

 These wafers are so popular among the Mums I know.
-They come in a wide range of flavours and contain no gluten, milk, nuts, egg, artificial colours/flavours or added preservatives.
-When Dex gets a little tetchy when we are out and about in the pram, one of these wafers usually sates him until we can sit down for some proper food and the best bit is there is no mess!
+They come in a wide range of flavours and don’t contain any gluten, milk, nuts, egg, artificial colours/flavours or added preservatives.
+When baby gets a little tetchy when we are out and about in the pram, one of these wafers usually sates him until we can sit down for some proper food and the best bit- there is hardly any baby led weaning mess!